Grinnode-live/Grin-Pi/README.md

-# Pi-Grin
+# Grin-Pi
-Pi-Grin is a standalone Grin node which can be built by anyone on the Raspberry Pi.
+Grin-Pi is a standalone Grin node which can be built by anyone on the Raspberry Pi.

 ![RPI-4-Grin-Node-PoC](https://aws1.discourse-cdn.com/standard10/uploads/grin/optimized/2X/9/9b6b4826f21743d676d6f0803ea8c64c15466d66_2_499x375.jpeg)